lsst/LDM-135/index.rst

 Frontend
 ~~~~~~~~
+ABH
 In 2012, a new `XRootD`_ client API was developed to address our concerns
 over the older version's scalability (uncovered during a 150 node, 30TB
 scalability test).
 The new client API began production use for the
 broader `XRootD`_ community in late 2012.
 Subsequently, work began under
-our guidance towards an `XRootD`_ client API that was based on
+our guidance towards an `XRootD`_ Qserv client API that was based on
 request-response interaction over named channels, instead of opening,
 reading, and writing files.
-Qserv will begin porting to this API in late
+A production version of this API,
+the Scalable Service Interface (`SSI`_) became available in early 2015
+and Qserv has since been ported to use this interface.
+The port
-2013, and in the process should eliminate a significant body of code
+eliminated a significant body of code that maps dispatching and
-that maps dispatching and result-retrieving to file operations.
-The
+result-retrieving to file operations.
+The `SSI`_ API will reside
-equivalent logic will reside in the Xroot code base, where it may be
-exercised by other projects.
+in the Xroot code base, where it may be exercised by other projects.

-The new API (XrdSci) provides Qserv with a fully asynchronous interface
+The `SSI`_ API provides Qserv with a fully asynchronous interface
 that eliminates nearly all blocking threads used by the Qserv frontend
 to communicate with its workers.
-This should eliminate one class of
+This eliminated one class of
 problems we have encountered during large-scale testing.
-The new API has
+The `SSI`_ API
-defined interfaces that should integrate smoothly with the
+has defined interfaces that integrate smoothly with the
 Protobufs-encoded messages used by Qserv.
-One novel feature will be a
+Two novel features were
+specifically added to improve Qserv performance.
+The streaming response
-streaming response interface that enables reduced buffering in
+interface enables reduced buffering in transmitting query results
-transmitting query results from a worker mysqld to a the frontend, which
+from a worker mysqld to a the frontend, which lowers end-to-end query
-should enable lower end-to-end query latency and lower storage
-requirements on workers.
+latency and reduces storage requirements on workers.
+The out-of-band
+meta-data response which arrives prior to the data results can be used
+to map out the Protobufs encoding and significantly simplify handling
+response memory buffers.

 The fully asynchronous API is crucial on the master because of the large
 number of concurrent chunk queries in flight expected in normal
 operation.
 For example, with the sky split into 10k pieces, having 10
 full-scanning queries running concurrently would have 100k concurrent
 chunk queries--too large a number of threads to allow on a single
 machine.
-Hence an asynchronous API to `XRootD`_ is crucial.
+Hence, an asynchronous API to `XRootD`_ is crucial.
 Threads are
 used to parallelize multiple CPU-bound tasks.
 While it does not seem to
 be important to parse/analyze/manipulate a single user query in parallel
 (and such a task would be a research topic), the retrieval and